Research into treatments for prostate cancer

 A large trial in Europe is looking at a type of PDT called vascular targeted photodynamic therapy (VTP).
 This trial has closed, and we are waiting for the results.
 Men were put into one of two groups.
 In one group they had VTP treatment.
 And in the other group, the doctor carefully monitored their cancer, and only treated it if it got worse (active surveillance).
 Doctors want to see how well VTP treats prostate cancer, as well as finding out more about the side effects.

 Nanoknife is the name of a device that uses an electrical current to destroy areas of cancer.
 It is a type of focal therapy as it just treats the area of the prostate that contains cancer.
 The NEAT trial is looking to see how well Nanoknife works for some men with localised prostate cancer.
+This trial has now closed and we are waiting for the results.

 Biological therapies are cancer drugs developed from natural body substances or they change the way that some chemicals work in the body.
 These treatments include